mgifford/drupal-security/src/drupal.rst

 11) The settings.php
 --------------------

-After the initial install, make sure that there is not write permission on the settings.php has been removed.
+After the initial install, make sure that write permission on the ``settings.php`` file has been removed.

 In Drupal 7 you can set the Base URL which can be useful to block some phishing attempts.
 You can protect your users against `HTTP HOST Header attacks`_ by